7th (gang)

-7th is a street gang based on the Woodgrange Estate & Blackwater Close in Forest Gate.
+7th is a street gang based on the Woodgrange Estate in Forest Gate, London.

 History

 In July 2016, a fight occurred in Stratford Park that resulted in a person being fatally stabbed; his killer was found to have been from Beckton.
-As a result of the killing, violence would escalate between 7th and 6th/ACG - a gang from Beckton - including a fight between the two gangs in summer 2017 in Westfield Stratford City, where an 18-year old was stabbed.
-It was also noted that the violence could've been a result of 7th getting a supply of cocaine, heroin, and marijuana through an Albanian gang, allowing them to send younger members to the home counties to establish new markets.
+As a result of the killing, violence would escalate between 7th and ACG - a gang from Beckton - including a fight between the two gangs in summer 2017 in Westfield Stratford City, where an 18-year old was stabbed.

 In April 2017, Ahmed "Grinna" Jah was stabbed to death in Canning Town.
 Grinna's death was noted as having increased tensions between gangs in the north and south of Newham, resulting in several shootings and stabbings in summer 2017 that resulted in the death of CJ.

 In September 2017, Corey "CJ" Davis, an affiliate of 7th, was shot and killed in a drive-by shooting.
-A podcast from The Times alleged that the gunman that killed him was affiliated with the Beckton Boys, located in south Newham.
-In addition, it was found that Issac "Young Dizz" Donkoh, Sabir "Twin S" Rashid, and Hafedh Rashid, all affiliated with the Beckton Boys, were arrested in connection with his murder; however, they were released due to lack of evidence.
-It was also found that the Beckton Boys used a gang database made by Newham council in order to find potential targets; as a result, the Information Commissioner's Office fined the council £145,000.
-In 2018, a report published by Newham Local Safeguarding Children Board found that social workers did not perceive CJ as a victim of exploitation.
+A podcast from The Times alleged that the gunman that killed him was affiliated with the Beckton Boys (or ACG), located in south Newham.
+In addition, it was found that Issac "Young Dizz" Donkoh, Sabir "Twin S" Rashid, and Hafedh "Twin H" Rashid, all affiliated with the Beckton Boys, were arrested in connection with his murder; however, they were released due to lack of evidence.
+It was also found that the Beckton Boys used a gang database made by Newham London Borough Council in order to find potential targets; as a result, the Information Commissioner's Office fined the council £145 000.